-Note:- Greece used the option to transfer part of its allocations (EUR 545 million) from the ERDF and ESF+ to the JTF.- Bulgaria decided in 2022 not to submit any Territorial Just Transition Plans (TJTP)s, and can therefore not yet use the EUR 1.3 billion EU funding from the JTF.
+Note:- Greece used the option to transfer part of its allocations (EUR 545 million) from the ERDF and ESF+ to the JTF.

 The JTF helps to deal with the negative social, economic, environmental, demographic and health impacts of the climate transition.
 While all Member States can benefit from the JTF, only the most negatively affected regions in each Member State are eligible.
 This can include territories dependent on the extraction or production of coal, lignite, peat and oil shale (which are expected to decline, leading to job losses and other negative impacts), or territories dependent on carbon-intensive industries such as steel, cement or chemicals (which need to fundamentally transform, leading to changes in skills and job profiles as well as other impacts).